 Cathedral Cave has a boardwalk to get in, making it wheelchair-accessible.
 The tour is 45 minutes long and costs $30 for adults and $15 for kids.

-For those out there that would prefer a bit of an adventure, check out the Explorer and Adventurer tours, where you get a chance to try a bit of spelunking.
+For those out there who would prefer a bit of an adventure, check out the Explorer and Adventurer tours, where you get a chance to try a bit of spelunking.

 The Capricorn Caves have a whole network of narrow chutes and passages that you can crawl, climb and squeeze through.